 She has served as a volunteer naturalist aboard cetacean conservation and education programs, and as a team leader for the Virginia Aquarium Stranding Team, which rescues and rehabilitates (or necropsies) marine mammals and sea turtles.
 There she saw firsthand the effects of human interference on sea creatures, including turtles suffocated by balloons or tangled in fishing line, whales with bellies full of plastic, and dolphins driven ashore by sonar testing.

-She spent Fall 2019 in Munich as a Fellow of the Rachel Carson Center, and this Spring 2020 she is Visiting Assistant Professor of Ocean Literature at the Williams College-Mystic Seaport Maritime Studies Program in Mystic, Connecticut.
+She spent Fall 2019 in Munich as a Fellow of the Rachel Carson Center, and this Spring 2020 she is Visiting Assistant Professor of Ocean Literature at the Williams College-Mystic Seaport Ocean and Coastal Studies Program in Mystic, Connecticut.